dipankardas011/dipankardas-portfolio/content/diary/Jan24.md

 description = "Let's talk about my January 2024"
 +++

+# Date 2024-01-06
+* merged the PR for the ksctl storage class

 # Date 2024-01-05
 * finally done with ksctl storage class updates
 * ml leanings